department-of-veterans-affairs/va-forms-system-core/README.md

 # VA Forms System Core

-## Welcome to the VA.gov forms library!
+## Welcome to the VA.gov Forms Library

 VA Forms System Core (VAFSC) is the second generation of the `forms library` which is built using React, Formik, and Typescript.

 **What is the `forms library`?**

 The forms library is the current production system that most forms are built with inside of `vets-website`.
 This legacy system uses a forked version of React JSON Schema Form (RJSF) and a config based approach to designing and developing forms.
 Although this system worked well up to this point, VAFSC will be a major improvement by incorporating React components and giving engineers and designers the power back that RJSF did not allow for.